finos/perspective/docs/md/js.md

-`<perspective-viewer>` instances bound in this way are otherwise no different than `<perspective-viewer>`s which rely on a Web Worker, and can even share a host application with Web Worker bound `table()`s.
-The same `promise` based API is used to communicate with the server instantiated `view()`, only in this case it is over a Web Socket.
+`<perspective-viewer>` instances bound in this way are otherwise no different than `<perspective-viewer>`s which rely on a Web Worker, and can even share a host application with Web Worker-bound `table()`s.
+The same `promise`-based API is used to communicate with the server-instantiated `view()`, only in this case it is over a websocket.

 ### Remote Perspective via `perspective-python` and Tornado